Does Acupuncture Work For Peripheral Neuropathy?

 Acupuncture is a traditional Chinese medicine technique that uses small needles inserted at strategic points in the body to help alleviate pain associated with certain conditions and diseases.

-Traditional acupuncture practitioners believed that the process would help balance a person’s energy or qi.
 Western practitioners believe that acupuncture works by stimulating certain nerves to help enhance pain management, healing, and blood circulation.

+The link between peripheral neuropathy and acupuncture is worth exploring in managing neuropathy symptoms.
 Stimulating nerve fibers and increasing blood flow to certain parts of the body may be just what you need to help manage neuropathy symptoms — and acupuncture is one way you can do that.
 Studies have shown that acupuncture offers distinct benefits when it comes to pain management, especially in patients diagnosed with diabetic neuropathy.

 However, acupuncture is not the quickest way to treat peripheral neuropathy — it often takes several weeks for its effects to become noticeable.
 It’s also important to note that acupuncture is best used as a supplemental treatment and should augment, not replace, other treatment options your doctor prescribes, such as medications, therapies, or certain lifestyle changes.